Ksolh/3160project/README.md

+Introduction

+In this project, our group has been given a database to analyze and enhance to include a rating system for restaurants and delivery drivers.
+Doing this will increase the safety of campuses and give the university a better understanding of who is entering the premises based on background checks, verified license numbers and ratings.
+To start off this project, we have divided each section up into manageable parts.
+The first is a Use Case diagram that helps represent the interactions between each user with the system like the driver and student with delivery, location and order.
+The second are Business Rules that specify the rules that must take place during these interactions with the drivers, students and faculty.
+Finally, an enhanced EERD diagram will be used to help specify the relationship between entities.
+This is useful when applying all the business rules that are defined for customers and various entities.
+All this put together will be useful for creating a fully functional rating system to improve deliveries and increase safety on campuses.

 Business Rules
 *	Customers (Students & faculty) will have an account using their name, email, phone number and can be assigned a username and password.
     *   User must have a verified address with google maps, with optional drop off or food delivery locations.